Isla Contoy Weather by Month: The Untamed Paradise's Climate Calendar

 March raises the temperature ante to 75-85°F while keeping rainfall minimal.
 The catch?
 Wind conditions pick up to 10-15 mph average, creating boat transfers with enough bounce to make passengers reconsider that second breakfast pastry.
 The upside is watching the island’s frigatebirds performing aerial acrobatics that make the Blue Angels look like amateurs.

 With Cancun’s spring break crowds reaching biblical proportions, Contoy tours sell out faster than concert tickets for a surprise Taylor Swift appearance.
+Those considering similar Caribbean destinations might explore the best time to visit Cozumel for diving conditions.
 The persistent sunlight means travelers should pack industrial-grade sunscreen unless they’re aiming for that “boiled lobster” vacation aesthetic to bring back to the office.

 April pushes thermometers to 78-87°F, creating conditions one local guide accurately described as “standing in front of an open oven with a spray bottle.”
 Easter week visitors should book their Contoy permits 3-4 weeks in advance or prepare for disappointment more crushing than learning Santa isn’t real.
 The silver lining?
 Breeding birds sport their most vibrant plumage, turning the island into nature’s equivalent of a fashion runway.